 The first case of hyper IgE syndrome was described in the medical literature in 1966.
 The physicians termed the disorder Job syndrome after the biblical character of Job who was covered in boils and sores over his entire body.

-A diagnosis of AD-HIES is made based upon a thorough clinical evaluation, especially a detailed patient history and identification of characteristic findings.
+A diagnosis of AD-HIES is made based upon a thorough clinical evaluation, especially a detailed patient history and identification of characteristic findings by a physician with experience with the syndrome.
 Laboratory studies that may aid in a diagnosis include blood tests that demonstrate elevated levels of IgE in the blood and elevated levels of certain white blood cells known as eosinophils (eosinophilia).
 IgE levels may drop to normal or near normal levels in adulthood and, therefore, normal IgE levels in an adult do not necessarily rule out a diagnosis of AD-HIES.

 A scoring system was devised by researchers at the National Institutes of Health (NIH) to aid in making a diagnosis of AD-HIES.
-Genetic tests revealing a STAT3 mutation confirms the diagnosis.
-Absence of such mutation does not rule out the diagnosis of AD-HIES.
+Genetic tests revealing a STAT3 mutation confirms the diagnosis in some 60% of cases.
+Hence, absence of such mutation does not rule out the diagnosis of AD-HIES.

 The treatment of AD-HIES is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, internists for adults, dermatologists, dental specialists, immunologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan treatment.